IBM/scheduler-library/README.md

 git clone -b hpvm-integration https://github.com/IBM/scheduler-library.git cd scheduler-library
 ```
-At this point you should have all the viles you need, but note that there is a file named ```setup_paths.sh``` which contains the definitions of three paths that may need to be set up for your system.
+At this point you should have all the files you need, but note that there is a file named ```setup_paths.sh``` which contains the definitions of three paths that may need to be set up for your system.
 These three paths are:
  - HPVM_DIR : This is the root directory of the HPVM compiler distribution/installation.
 This path must be set if you intend to use the HPVM compiler.
 More details on setting up the appropriate HPVM environment are at the bottom of this README file.
  - RISCV_BIN_DIR : This should be set to the ```bin``` directory of your RISC-V toolchain.
 This path is require if you intend to cross-compile to RISC-V targets.
  - ESP_ROOT : This shoudl point to the root of your ESP environment; this path is required to interface to the ESP interface for hardware accelerators, adn thus is required if you intend to compile to target hardware accelerators.

-Once these paths are set, you shoudl ```source ./setup_paths.sh``` to make them active in your shell environment.
+Once these paths are set, you should ```source ./setup_paths.sh``` to make them active in your shell environment.

+There is another file called ```hardware.config``` which is used to identify the hardwre configuration for which the code should be compiled.
+There are several examples of hardware configurations given in the subdirectory ```hw_config_files``` as well.
+The defaul is set up to build the "local" version (i.e. all-software on teh current compilation platform).

 Then it is a simple matter to call ```make``` at the top-level (```scheduler-library```) to make all the required components.

 There is a `make clean` that can be used to ensure that all code is re-built, i.e. in case there are odd time-stamps on the files, etc. There is also a `make clobber` which removes the object-file directories, executables, etc.